pavelbabenko/react-native-awesome-gallery/README.md

 ## Installation

-> **_Note:_** Starting from v0.3.0 using Gesture Handler v2 is required
+> **_Note:_** Starting from v0.3.6 using Reanimated v3 is required

-First you have to follow installation instructions of [Reanimated v2](https://docs.swmansion.com/react-native-reanimated/) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/)
+First you have to follow installation instructions of [Reanimated v3](https://docs.swmansion.com/react-native-reanimated/) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/)

 ```sh
 yarn add react-native-awesome-gallery